-There are many ways to help a loved one, co-worker, neighbor or friend experiencing abuse.
-Your support will be a critical part of a victim’s path to safety and will help create a violence-free society for all.
-Below are 11 steps you could take to helping someone in your life.
+There are many ways to help a loved one, co-worker, neighbor, or friend experiencing abuse.
+Your support will be a critical part of a victim/survivor’s path to safety and will help create a violence-free society for all.
+Below are 11 steps you could take to help someone in your life.

 Call for Help

-If you hear a disturbance, and you suspect it may be domestic violence, have the courage to call the police.
+If you hear a disturbance and suspect it may be domestic violence, have the courage to call the police.

-Be available to a friend, relative or neighbor when he or she needs you to listen or needs someone in whom to confide.
+Be available to a friend, relative or neighbor when he or she needs you to listen or someone to confide in.
 Be patient and supportive of his or her decisions, even if you do not agree with them.
-The victim knows their situation best.
+The victim/survivor knows their situation best.

 Believe the Story

-Domestic violence is often shocking, but a victim needs someone to believe what she/he is telling them.
+Domestic violence is often shocking, but a victim/survivor needs someone to believe what she/he is telling them.

 Offer validating and supportive phrases such as “You’re a good parent,” and “Your creativity/thoughtfulness/humor is such a great quality”.
-Make sure your friend knows how much and why you consider her/him so valuable.
+Ensure your friend knows how much and why you consider her/him valuable.